 Don't change the filenames of your binaries; otherwise, the release may fail.
-Unlock supports all platforms; it's your choice which binaries you want to upload.
+Anystack supports all platforms; it's your choice which binaries you want to upload.

 Tip: Electron is using Squirrel to perform updates.
 When providing updates for macOS, you only need to upload the zip files.
 Any .dmg files are discarded as these files are redundant.

-If you switch back to Unlock and go to the releases page for your product, you will see that it has imported the release you just published on Github.
+If you switch back to Anystack and go to the releases page for your product, you will see that it has imported the release you just published on Github.

 Now the only thing that remains is to start your Electron application.
 After a few seconds, it will notify you that an update is ready to be installed.

-Unlock makes it super easy to ship your software to all of your users.
-Besides distribution, Unlock also provides a licensing feature which we will cover in a future article.
+Anystack makes it super easy to ship your software to all of your users.
+Besides distribution, Anystack also provides a licensing feature which we will cover in a future article.
 Also, more great features are scheduled to be added in the near future.
-Be sure to reach out on Twitter and let me know what you think of Unlock or share your feedback and feature requests.
+Be sure to reach out on Twitter and let me know what you think of Anystack or share your feedback and feature requests.